timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 | url              | OpenSea url of the collection   |
 | details          | Other extra data fields (JSONB) |

-The `collections` table holds information about the NFT collections.
-One row represents a unique NFT collection.
-One collection includes multiple unique NFTs (that are in the `assets` table).
-The `slug` field is a unique identifier of the collection.
+* `slug` field is a unique identifier of the collection.

 ### The accounts table
+The `accounts` table includes the accounts that have participated in at least one transaction from the nft_sales table.
+One row represents one unique account on the OpenSea platform.

 | Data field       | Description               |
 |------------------|---------------------------------|